diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 lookup(key)       |rdd.lookup(3)                        |[4, 6]                                             |Return all values associated with the provided key.

 ### Data Partitioning (Advanced)
 The final Spark feature we will discuss in this chapter is how to control datasets’ partitioning across nodes.
-In a distributed program, communication is very expensive, so laying out data to minimize network traffic can greatly improve performance.
+In a distributed program, communication is very expensive, so `laying out data to minimize network traffic can greatly improve performance`.
 Spark programs can choose to control their RDDs’ partitioning to reduce communication.
 Partitioning will not be helpful in all applications — for example, if a given RDD is scanned only once, there is no point in partitioning it in advance. `It is useful only when a dataset is reused multiple times in key-oriented operations such as joins`.
 We will give some examples shortly.

 Spark’s partitioning is available on all RDDs of key/value pairs, and causes the system to group elements based on a function of each key.
 Although Spark does not give explicit control of which worker node each key goes to (partly because the system is designed to work even if specific nodes fail), it lets the program ensure that a set of keys will appear together on some node.

 As a simple example, consider an application that keeps a large table of user information in memory — say, an RDD of (UserID, UserInfo) pairs, where UserInfo contains a list of topics the user is subscribed to.
 The application periodically combines this table with a smaller file representing events that happened in the past five minutes — say, a table of (UserID, LinkInfo) pairs for users who have clicked a link on a website in those five minutes.
-For example, we may wish to count how many users visited a link that was not to one of their subscribed topics.
+For example, we may wish to count how many users visited a link that was not to one of their subscribed topics(PS: indeed count how many of such visits, but rather how many users).
 We can perform this combination with Spark’s join() operation, which can be used to group the UserInfo and LinkInfo pairs for each UserID by key.
 Our application would look like Example 4-22.
 **Example 4-22.
 Scala simple application**
 ```scala
 // Initialization code; we load the user info from a Hadoop SequenceFile on HDFS.